Poor White: Traditional

 Historically, especially in Appalachia, Poor Whites lived somewhat removed from mainstream Southern society.
 At the turn of the 20th century, Abbott H. Ernest subdivided the Poor White group into the Appalachian "mountain whites" and those who live in the flatlands farther east and west.
 Affluent whites (known in the South as the Bourbon class) had little interaction with the poor, oftentimes limited to no more than, "whom he would wonder see staring at him from the sides of the highway."
 The physical and geographic isolation enabled poor whites in Appalachia to develop their own culture.

 As was typical in general rural society for generations, the Poor White continued to make many of their necessities by hand.
 They sewed their own garments and constructed houses in the fashion of log cabins or dogtrots.
 Traditional clothing was simple: for men, jeans and a collarless, cuffless unbleached-muslin shirt; and for women, a straight skirt with a bonnet of the same material.
 The Poor White survived by small-scale subsistence agriculture, hunter-gathering, charity, fishing, bartering with enslaved individuals and seeking what employment they could find.
 Some moved to take jobs in cotton mills and factories, which were originally reserved for whites.
-Many slaveowners refused to use enslaved individuals for skilled labor because doing so would both increase owners' dependence on specific enslaved peoples, and increase the likelihood that those enslaved would run away in pursuit of self-employment elsewhere.